 - Proof of Identity: Examples include driver’s license, U.S. Passport, or Certificate of Naturalization.

 - Proof of State Residence: You can prove you are a Connecticut resident by showing a document with your name and residence dated within the last 90 days.
-Accepted documents include a computer-generated bill from a utility company, a bank statement, or Medicare/Medicaid benefit statement.
+Accepted documents include a computer-generated bill from a utility company, a bank statement, or a Medicare/Medicaid benefit statement.

 Connecticut Department of Consumer Protection,